viamrobotics/docs/docs/registry/configure.md

 To add a modular [service](/services/) from the Viam registry to your machine:

-1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
+1. Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
-1. Click on the **Services** subtab and click the **Create service** button.
+2. Click the **+** icon next to your machine part in the left-hand menu and select **Service**.
-1. Browse the list of available service types and select the specific modular service you'd like to add.
+3. Browse the list of available service types and select the specific modular service you'd like to add.

    {{<imgproc src="registry/configure/add-service-by-category.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the category 'ML Model'">}}